iic2173/ayudantia-iac-2024-2/README.md

-# Terraform Tutorial: Infrastructure as Code (IaC) with Terraform
+# Terraform Tutorial: Infrastructure as Code (IaC) with Terraform Step by step

 [All of the official documentation for this tutorial can be found here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)

 Terraform is an open-source tool for automating infrastructure management.
 It allows you to define your infrastructure as code and manage it across various cloud providers (like AWS, Azure, Google Cloud, etc.) and other services.

 ---